ykjit/yk/docs/src/dev/getting_started.md

 ## Building `ykllvm`

-Clone the repository, switch to the `ykjit/13.x` branch and build `ykllvm`:
+Clone and build like this:

 ```
 git clone https://github.com/ykjit/ykllvm